 - Please have all ingredients weighed and ready so that you can prepare the chocolate mass quickly.

 - Use a cold stainless steel bowl to mix the ingredients.
 I always put the bowl briefly in the fridge beforehand.

 - For the typical taste you need a ripe rum.
 Pralines for children can be prepared with Arak aroma instead of rum.

 2. Punch Balls from Cake LeftoversA recommendation in advance for you… If you should ever come to Vienna, then please visit the coffee house Gerstner in the extension of the Kärnterstraße opposite the Vienna Opera in the first Viennese district.
 Gerstner has the best Punschkrapferl (punch taler) in town and you shouldn’t miss them!
 Before you come to Vienna, you can try out the following punch balls recipe… Marble cake is a good base for punch balls. © Thomas Sixt Food Photographer

 2.1 Punch Balls RecipeFinely crumble 250 g marble cake remains, add 4 tablespoons rum or 1 vial rum aroma and 200 g finely grated dark chocolate, add 1 tablespoon cocoa and 2 tablespoons icing sugar and knead with your hands.

 3. Prepare Rum Balls for ChristmasThe Christmas variety of these pralines will surely find fans, here are some additional ingredients tips for the following recipe:

-- Add 1 teaspoon cinnamon to the recipe
+- Add 1 teaspoon cinnamon to the recipe or

 - 1/2 teaspoon gingerbread spice